 Trevor is a vibrant and inclusive community school.
 We draw our diverse student body from a multitude of boroughs, counties, zip codes, and countries of family origin.
 Our community is truly global.

-Trevor strives for commitment in its students, faculty, staff, and leadership to three interrelated principles: diversity, inclusion, and engagement with responsibilities beyond oneself.
-Informing all facets of school life, each of these principles is a guiding force in our curriculum, student services, admissions practices, faculty and staff recruitment, professional development programming, and ongoing strategic thinking and planning.
+Trevor strives for a commitment in its students, faculty, staff, and leadership to three interrelated principles: diversity, inclusion, and engagement beyond oneself.
+Each of these principles is a guiding force in our curriculum; student services; admissions practices; faculty and staff recruitment as well as professional development; and ongoing strategic thinking and planning.

-In the Middle and Upper Schools, various student groups have a powerful role in building a safe, inclusive, and empowered student body at Trevor.
-The Multiple Identities, One World (MIOW) student organization teaches students to be activists for a better world by engaging with issues related to social justice and equity.
-MIOW also facilitates a signature day of workshops each year around these themes.
-The Students of Color affinity group (SOCA) is a safe forum where students of color at Trevor can explore ideas about their identity, share resources, and mentor one other.
-The Queers & Allies (Q&A) student organization is a support and advocacy group that meets to discuss issues of particular importance to the LGBTQ+ community, both at Trevor and in society at large.
-Finally, the Feminism student organization is an all-inclusive student group designed to educate, discuss, and debate various social issues and stigmas present in our culture.
+Various student groups also play a powerful role in building a safe, inclusive, and empowered student body.
+For example, the Multiple Identities, One World (MIOW) student organization teaches students to be activists for a better world by engaging with social justice and equity issues.
+The Students of Color affinity group (SOCA) is an open forum where Trevor students of color explore identity, share resources, and mentor each other.
+And, the Queers & Allies student organization is a support and advocacy group that meets to discuss issues of particular importance to the LGBTQ+ community, both at Trevor and the world at large.